aws-samples/amazon-chime-media-capture-pipeline-demo/README.md

 - S3 Bucket - Used for storage of the captured media as well as the processed media
 - Create Lambda - Used to create the meeting and join users to the Chime SDK Meeting.
 - Record Lambda - Used to start and stop the media capture pipeline.
-- Process Lambda - Used after the recording has stopped to process the video from separate chunks into a single mp4 file.
+- Process Lambda - Containerized image used after the recording has stopped to process the video from separate chunks into a single mp4 file.
 - API Gateway - Used to trigger Lambdas from the client side browser
 - SDK Layer - Used by the Create and Record Lambdas to have access to Chime APIs that are not currently available in Lambda
-- Python Layer - Used by the Process Lambda to assist with ffmpeg
-- FFMPEG Layer - Used by Process Lambda to concat files together.
-Static build of FFmpeg/FFprobe for Amazon Linux 2.
-Bundles FFmpeg 4.1.3.
-Deployed from [serverlessrepo](https://serverlessrepo.aws.amazon.com/applications/us-east-1/145266761615/ffmpeg-lambda-layer)

 ## Deployment

 ### Back-end Resources